dirigeants/klasa/guides/Getting Started/Settings.md

 const { Serializer } = require('klasa');

 // Extend Serializer to create your own.
-These are loaded from  the Serializers folder. module.exports = class Date extends Serializer {
+These are loaded from  the Serializers folder. module.exports = class extends Serializer {

 	constructor(...args) {
 		// If you want aliases for this, you can set them here.